aidenlab/Juicebox/internalREADME.md

 --------------------

 1. Create a new branch
-2. Delete anything under development (e.g. clustering)
-3. Replace sensitive chrom.sizes
+2. Remove sensitive chrom.sizes.
+First, delete all contents of the chrom.sizes folder (/src/juicebox/tools/chrom.sizes).
+Next, go to the top level directory.
+You will see a compressed folder called PublicFriendlyChromSizes.zip.
+Extract its contents and copy them into the chrom.sizes folder which was just emptied.
+Recompile the project in IntelliJ.
+3. Delete anything under development (e.g. clustering, ).
+Main thing to delete is the dev folder (src/juicebox/tools/dev).
+After deleting the folder, compile in IntelliJ and fix all the bugs/warnings (i.e. remove any calls to the dev folder).
+This may be tricky for some parts (especially the restriction enzymes section) See https://github.com/theaidenlab/JuiceboxDev/commit/fd930f5fac9af3df9f44cd87d4fc31e8df5d3ac3 for an example of what was deleted.
+(Aside: Any new sensitive project should be created in this dev directory to simplify this entire process for us.)
-4. Remove any mention of assembly/sensitive projects
+4. Remove any mention of assembly/sensitive projects (should have technically been taken care on in step 3, but a quick search for the word assembly in the whole project is easy to do)
 5. Change version number as appropriate - HiCGlobals, for display purposes only.

 Note this is only in terms of jars/executables.
-For actaul code release / open-sourcing, we need to wipe other private files, .git histories, etc.
+For actual code release / open-sourcing, we need to wipe other private files, especially the .git histories, hidden files, internalREADME (i.e. me!), etc.

 --------------------
 Building a new IGV jar for use in Juicebox